KHK Visiting Research Fellow 2012

 - Master of Theology, Columbia Theological Seminary and Emory University, Georgia, Atlanta,USA

 - Master of Divinity, Károli Gáspár University of the Reformed Church, Budapest, Hungary, 1993

 Duration: April 2012 - March 2013

-Project: The development of early Christian Theology as the evolution of symbolic markers.
+Project: The Development of Early Christian Theology as the Evolution of Symbolic Markers

-Einzelforscher/in von The Evolution of Religious Ideas as Symbolic Markers
+Individual Researcher of The Evolution of Religious Ideas as Symbolic Markers